 Proceed

 After a short delay, the controller’s LCD should display the Front Panel Manager (FPM) screen.
 If an application has been previously installed and selected as the default, the display may reflect the initial display for that application.
 If this is the case, press <*>-<*>-<ESC> to return to the FPM.
+The top two and bottom lines should appear exactly as shown.